Information Security Breach Response Policy

 Policy Statement

-- The University Information Security Office (UISO) will convene the Computer Security Incident Response Team (CSIRT) as necessary, per the Computer Security Incident Response Plan (CSIRP), to investigate the suspected information security breach.
+• Information Security and Assuranceconvenes the Cyber Security Incident Response Team (CSIRT) as necessary, per the Cyber Security Incident Response Plan (CSIRP), to investigate the suspected information security breach.

-- The UISO will notify the Office of Legal Counsel or Public Safety for breach notifications as required by law and University policy.
+• Information Security and Assurance notifies the Office of Legal Counsel or Public Safety of breach notifications as required by the University’s statutory, regulatory, legal, contractual, and policy obligations.

 Definitions